readthedocs/ethicalads.io/content/pages/learning-hub/publisher-guide.md

-For better content targeting, letting us know about the content of your pages with [page-specific keywords](https://ethical-ad-client.readthedocs.io/en/latest/#page-specific-keywords), This allws us to better target the ads for your audience.
+For better content targeting, letting us know about the content of your pages with [page-specific keywords](https://ethical-ad-client.readthedocs.io/en/latest/#page-specific-keywords), This allows us to better target the ads for your audience.
 For example, we can target an ad for a DevOps related service to DevOps related content.
 Ads targeted specifically to your content can also result in higher payouts as we charge higher rates for highly targeted ads.